intelliavant/intelliavant.com/content/product/markdown-converter.md

 description: Markdown Converter is a simple Google Docs add-on.
 It converts Markdown syntax in selected content into Google Docs styles.
 ---

 Markdown Converter is a simple Google Docs add-on.
-It converts Markdown syntax in selected content to Google Docs styles.
+It does only one thing: converting Markdown syntax in selected content to Google Docs styles.

+## Background

+The reason why Markdown Converter was created is that Google Docs does not support Markdown-style formats that allows quickly typing source codes.
+For example, to enter `variableName`, you need to first enter "varibleName", then select the text with your mouse, and choose a monospace font from the font menu.
+This has to be done repeatly especially when writing technical documents.

+Due to technical limitations, it is not possible to convert Markdown syntax when typing.
+So Markdown Converter has to choose a less convenient way, to convert selected text.
+Although not ideal, it still provides a lot of convenience than the native styling tools.

 ## Usage